 What are the language requirements for Direct Application (Non-JUPAS)?

-Non-JUPAS applicants are required to demonstrate an acceptable level of proficiency in both the Chinese and English languages, unless exempted by the Institute.
+Non-JUPAS applicants holding non-local qualifications have to demonstrate an acceptable level of proficiency in both the Chinese and English languages, unless exempted by the Institute.

 We accept the following Language tests and scores as fulfillment of the Institute's language requirements: